vorghahn/SSTV-PLEX-PLUGIN/readme.md

 - All shows in the NHL category and any other shows with the term 'NHL' in the title or description.
 This will get a custom title of 'LiveNHL'
 - All shows in the NFL category and shows with the term 'NFL' in the title or description
-- All shows in the Movies category that start in the next 90 minutes
-- All shows that are currently on with the best quality of each show available
 - All shows matching the words: NFL NHL NBA and Baseball with a custom title of 'US Sports'
 - All shows matching the exact string "New Jersey Devils".
 This will get a custom title of 'Devils'

-### Stream Quality Preference
-NOW INACTIVE        (Filter shows by SD, HD or allow both.
-Note: The channels of the 'blocked' streams are still usable but they are just obscured in the EPG.)

 ### HLS or RTMP
 Selection of video stream type.
 HLS is smoother but has a 15 sec delay compared to RTMP.
 If your client is only able to accept one type then you can enter it into the lists below.
 For a list of the correct terms to use refer client-platform in: https://forums.plex.tv/discussion/190573/list-of-current-client-product-and-client-platform